Rishika631/MercerHackathon_NeuronX/README.md

 # MercerHackathon_NeuronX
-Our AI-driven web app simplifies virtual meeting content analysis.
-Generate accurate transcripts, summarize meetings, analyze sentiments, gain action insights, and interact with a chatbot.
-Integrated with Google Calendar for efficient scheduling and task management.
-Optimize time and boost productivity!
+This project is an AI-driven web app that simplifies virtual meeting content consumption and analysis.
+By leveraging NLP and AI technologies, users can generate accurate transcripts from virtual meetings.
+The platform offers features like meeting summarization, sentiment analysis, action insights, areas of improvement for each participant in the meeting, fostering personal growth opportunities, and interactive chatbot interactions.
+Integrated with Google Calendar, it enables efficient scheduling and task management.
+Our project empowers individuals and professionals to optimize time, make informed decisions, and enhance productivity through efficient virtual meeting content utilization, making it a valuable tool in today's fast-paced digital landscape.
 ## Instructions to run this project

 1.Clone the repository: